Tinder/GitQuery/README.md

 # remote - The remote repository to query files from.
 remote: https://github.com/aminghadersohi/ProtoExample.git
 # branch - The single branch that will be cloned on first run and pulled incrementally on
 # subsequent runs.
-The sha values used in [commits] and [files] must be available under [branch].
+The revision values used in [commits] and [files] must be available under [branch].
 branch: master
 # A list of commit aliases that can be used in the [files] section.
 commits:
   latest: d654b510d2689e8ee56d23d03dff2be742737f86
-# Specify a nested map of filenames to sha (or commit alias) included file that we
+# Specify a nested map of filenames to revisions (or commit alias) that we want to sync to [outputDir].
-# want to query and sync.
-The structure of [files] matches the directory structure of the
+# The structure of [files] matches the directory structure of the remote repo.
+A key whose value is a
-# remote repo.
-A key whose value is a nested map is considered a directory.
+# nested map is considered a directory.
 files:
   # A file at the root fo the remote repo.
   README.md: latest